-Phil: My work can be anything from cartoonish to somewhat photo-realistic.
-The realism style I paint in requires a lot of time and focus as I tend to be more of a perfectionist when painting “realism.”
+Phil Jones: My work can be anything from cartoonish to somewhat photo-realistic.
+The realism style I paint in requires a lot of time and focus as I tend to be more of a perfectionist when painting “realism”.

 What was it like working as an artist with an Army Special Operations aviation unit?
 Could you please expound on that project?

-Phil: I was assigned to the same unit featured in the film “Black Hawk Down.”
-It was quite the contrast interning at Disney Studios to working with Navy SEALs, Delta Forces, and Special Forces.
+Phil Jones: I was assigned to the same unit featured in the film “Black Hawk Down.”
+It was quite the contrast between interning at Disney Studios and working with Navy SEALs, Delta Forces, and Special Forces.
 One thing Disney Animation had in common with my unit as I had a chance to work with the best in the world in both fields.
 Military work was demanding and fun as my job consisted of creating everything from graphics for briefings to doing paintings for the unit’s museum at FT.
 Campbell, KY.
 Both were amazingly rewarding.

 What is your lookout when choosing clients to work with?

-How do you ensure your vision of a project is in line with that of the client in order to set the process in the right direction?
+How do you ensure your vision of a project is in line with that of the client to set the process in the right direction?

 Phil: I listen, take notes and ask questions.
 Contact with your client is very important.
 It never hurts to ask questions.
 Multiple sketches are important as well.